Did you know that a big reason people get addicted to things is simply because of how the human brain works?

 The main signs that someone has a drug addiction are changes in personality, shakes or tremors, lack of concern regarding personal health or hygiene, and loss of interest in things that were once important.
 You might also notice that you spend a lot of time thinking about the drug, can’t stop yourself from using it, or use much more than you had planned.

 People that are addicted to one or more of these substances likely aren’t able to stop using all at once.
 Since these are such addictive substances, it takes a lot of time to get to the point of being able to recover from this type of addiction in a physical and mental sense.
-Treatment centers are able to offer cohesive treatment opportunities for people that want inpatient or outpatient options.
+Treatment centers, like this ibogaine clinic, are able to offer cohesive treatment opportunities for people that want inpatient or outpatient options.

 Workaholism is a real mental health condition that stems from a compulsive need to achieve success and status within your work’s industry or field or to escape emotional stressors.
 It’s a common addiction in people that describe themselves as perfectionists.